WordPress.com vs WordPress.org: which one do you actually need

 The bottom line

-If the name has ever confused you, hold on to one distinction: WordPress.org is the website you own, and WordPress.com is the website you subscribe to.
-For a small business that wants control, lower long-term cost, and the freedom to grow, the self-hosted .org version is almost always the right call.
+If the name has ever confused you, hold on to one distinction: WordPress.org is the version you run yourself, and WordPress.com is the version a company runs for you.
+If you want WordPress and you want control, the self-hosted .org version is usually the right call.

 ← All guides